tomcl/issie/README-HLP24-TEAM4.md

 add below -->

 ### D1 beautifying function
-- `sheetAlignScale` _ `[SheetT.Model -> SheetT.Model]`
+- `sheetAlignScale` _`[SheetT.Model -> SheetT.Model]`_
 This aligns all components on a sheet and scales custom components to reduce wire bends.
 Invoked automatically on D1 test cases (Alt1-7) and toggled with Alt-8.

 ### D2 beautifying function
+- `sheetOrderFlip` _`[SheetT.Model -> SheetT.Model]`_
+This reorders ports on a sheet to reduce wire crosses.
+Invoked automatically on D1 test cases (Alt1-Shft-7) and toggled with Alt-Shft-8.

 ### D3 beautifying function
 - `sheetWireLabelSymbol` _`[SheetT.Model -> SheetT.Model]`_